 If you do nothing else in San Basilio de Palenque, you absolutely need to stay for lunch.
 The Palenque women are world-famous for mixing up the most delicious elements of West African and Caribbean cuisine.
 Indeed, in 2014, a group of Palenqueros received an international award for having created the “World’s Best Cookbook”, a masterpiece that teaches cooking and Palanquero Lengua while detailing the finer points of each of their traditional dishes.
 If you’re interested, you can download that cookbook by clicking here.

 When we last went, we were treated to wonderful fried Red Snapper on a bed of sweet coconut rice with a rich mango sauce, all served on a natural leaf.
 It was as delicious as it looked; easily some of the best food I’ve had.
 After lunch, we were offered tasty Palenquero sweets, handmade by the local women – mixes of coconut and local fruits with panela (a delicious cane sugar), and served coffee in totumo shells, the husk of the tutomo fruit.

 You should definitely pay a visit to San Basilio de Palenque; it’s a feast for the senses, and a picturesque, magical trek back into times long past.
-To see what all the hoopla’s about, I recommend reaching out to either John or Karl at CostayCultura, a full-service bilingual tour company based out of Barranquilla that brings tourists and locals alike on treks to hotspots across the coast.
+To see what all the hoopla’s about, I recommend reaching out to John at CostayCultura, a full-service bilingual tour company based out of Barranquilla that brings tourists and locals alike on treks to hotspots across the coast.
 I’ve used them a few times and I’ve been extremely happy with their services.